-- 1. The Government's White Paper Educational Excellence Everywhere was published on 17 March 2016.
-As announced in the Budget 2016 on the previous day, the White Paper set out the Government's ambition that all schools would be expected to become, or be in the process of becoming, academies by 2020, with all converted by 2022.
+- The Government's White Paper Educational Excellence Everywhere, published on 17 March, set out the Government's ambition that all schools would be expected to become, or be in the process of becoming, academies by 2020, with all converted by 2022.
 The LGA voiced strong opposition to forced academisation and transferring education-related powers from local government to DfE civil servants.
 Additional work undertaken highlighted the effectiveness of councils as education leaders, the costs of converting 16,500 schools to academy status and also raised concerns about the ability of councils to discharge their remaining statutory duties in a fully academised system. - 2.
 On 6 May the Government announced that it would no longer legislate to force all schools to become academies, but the Education for All Bill announced in the Queen's Speech will give the Secretary of State new powers to force all schools in a council area to become academies if she considers that the council is underperforming or unviable in its support for local schools.
 The Bill will also end the statutory role of councils in school improvement by removing their duty to promote high standards in local schools. - 3.
 The DfE published consultations on the principles of a proposed new national schools funding formula and changes to high needs funding on the 7th March.
 The LGA strongly supports the principle of a fairer funding system for all schools.
 However, we are concerned that a single formula can never be sophisticated enough to cope with all local variations in costs.
 An element of local discretion and local discussion between schools and councils is essential to cope with the different challenges faced by different areas.
 A second consultation, on the detailed proposals for the new national funding formula for schools and early years is expected before Parliament's summer recess.